-A Google patent granted this week explores some of the challenges that a search engine may face when performing a location search.
-The way that search engines respond to those challenges shows off some of technical abilities of search engines, and the methods that they use.
+A Google patent granted this week explores some of the challenges that a search engine may face when performing location searches.
+The way that search engines respond to those challenges shows off some of the technical abilities of search engines, and the methods that they use.

 For instance, in location searches, some of the issues that search engines may have to resolve can include: